-This information explains how to care for yourself at home after your orchiectomy.
+This information explains how to care for yourself after your orchiectomy.

 An orchiectomy is a procedure to remove the testicles.
-It can be done through an incision (surgical cut) in either the scrotum or the groin.
+It can be done through an incision (surgical cut) in either your scrotum or groin.

 - For the first 24 hours after your procedure, ice may help with the swelling and bruising.
-Put an ice pack covered with a cloth inside your jockey shorts for 10 minutes.
-Then, remove it for 10 minutes.
+Put an ice pack covered with a cloth inside your scrotal support for 10 minutes.
+Then, remove it for 10 minutes and repeat as needed.
 Do not keep the ice pack on for more than 10 minutes at one time.

-- You can shower 48 hours after your procedure.
-Do not take a tub bath or soak your incisional area in water until your doctor or nurse tells you it is safe.
+Shower 48 hours after your procedure.
+Do not take a tub bath or soak your incision in water until your healthcare provider tells you it is safe.

-- You may see slight blood staining on the gauze pad that covers your incision, but it should not be soaked with blood.
+- Remove the dressing covering your incision before your shower or while you're in the shower.
+You may see slight blood staining on the gauze pad that covers the incision, but it should not be soaked with blood.

 - Wash your incision gently with soap.